SAP-samples/abap-alv-google-upload-sheet/README.md

 An SAP Code Sample such as this is open software but is not quite a typical full-blown open source project.
 If you come across a problem, we’d encourage you to check the project’s [issue tracker](https://github.com/SAP-samples/abap-alv-google-upload-sheet/issues) and to [file a new issue](https://github.com/SAP-samples/abap-alv-google-upload-sheet/issues/new) if needed.
 If you are especially passionate about something you’d like to improve, you are welcome to fork the repository and submit improvements or changes as a pull request.

 # License
 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.

-This file is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.

 Note that the sample code includes calls to the Google Drive APIs which calls are licensed under the Creative Commons Attribution 3.0 License _(_[_https://creativecommons.org/licenses/by/3.0/_](https://creativecommons.org/licenses/by/3.0/)_)_ in accordance with Google&#39;s Developer Site Policies _(_[_https://developers.google.com/terms/site-policies_](https://developers.google.com/terms/site-policies)_)._ Furthermore, the use of the Google Drive service is subject to applicable agreements with Google Inc.